Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Design Overview

+We define the \textit{checkpoint interval} as the number of trained batches between two consecutive checkpoint.
 The checkpoint operation is triggered at the end of each checkpoint interval (a configurable number of batches), after the backpropagation stage of the last batch in that interval.
 Since our training system is fully synchronous, all GPUs will reach their last batch in the checkpoint interval and wait until the next batch is started.
+The checkpointing process consists of 3 main stages: (1) Create an in-memory snapshot of the training state (2) Build an optimized checkpoint (3) Write the checkpoint to storage.